Stranger6667/css-inline/bindings/python/README.md

 ## Standards support & restrictions

-`css-inline` is built on top of [cssparser](https://crates.io/crates/cssparser) and relies on its behavior for CSS parsing.
+`css-inline` is built on top of [html5ever](https://crates.io/crates/html5ever) and [cssparser](https://crates.io/crates/cssparser) and relies on their behavior for HTML & CSS parsing.
-Notably:

-- Only HTML 5, XHTML is not supported;
+- Only HTML 5 is supported, not XHTML.
-- Only CSS 3;
+- Only CSS 3 is supported.
-- Only UTF-8 for string representation.
+- Only UTF-8 encoding for string representation.
 Other document encodings are not yet supported.

 If you'd like to work around some XHTML compatibility issues like closing empty tags (`<hr>` vs. `<hr/>`), you can use the following snippet that involves `lxml`: